CenterBLC/N1904/docs/features/appositioncontainer.md

 '''
 Results = A.search(Query)
 ```
+Replace the expression '#1' with '=1' to find all word groups containing an apposition container.

 The following image presents a nested apposition, demonstrating both this feature and the related feature [rela](rela.md#readme).